 Heating and cooling costs account for up to 30-50% of the energy used in an average home.
 This means that losing your home's hot or cold air contributes to a large amount of wasted energy.

 Adding insulation to your attic helps reduce your energy costs by lowering the amount of energy you need to keep your home at a comfortable level.
-Because any changes in your home’s temperature must be counteracted by your heating and air conditioning units.
-These temperature changes can be drastic and make your home vulnerable to higher energy usage and costs.
+Because any changes in your home's temperature must be counteracted by your heating and air conditioning units, these temperature changes can be drastic and make your home vulnerable to higher energy usage and costs.

 Insulation works by limiting air movement within the home.
 The still air trapped in the insulation works to help prevent the heat from escaping from one place to the next.
-Insulation is rated in terms of thermal resistance, called R-value, which tells you how resistant to heat flow it is.
-The higher the R-value of the insulation the better able it is to prevent hot air from moving from one place to another.
+Insulation is rated in terms of thermal resistance, called the R-value, which tells you how resistant to heat flow it is.
+The higher the R-value of the insulation, the better able it is to prevent hot air from moving from one place to another.

 The insulation in your attic provides a critical barrier to the transfer of heat.
-While many people recognize the important role that insulation plays in their home, especially during the hottest and coldest months of the year, they may not realize that the insulation in your attic may become less effective over time.
+While many people recognize the important role that insulation plays in their homes, especially during the hottest and coldest months of the year, they may not realize that the insulation in your attic may become less effective over time.

-Even if you do go into your attic fairly regularly, you probably don’t take the time to explore around your attic and examine the health of your current insulation.
+Even if you do go into your attic fairly regularly, you probably don't take the time to explore your attic and examine the health of your current insulation.
 Checking your insulation will require you to bring a light source and walk carefully on the joists that make up your rafters.
 Without doing so, you may fall through the drywall of your ceiling.
 Despite the difficulty of checking your current attic insulation, it is useful to do so occasionally.
-Insulation contaminated due to a rodent infestation or mold and mildew can pose a severe health risk to the people living or visiting you in your home.
+Insulation contamination due to a rodent infestation or mold and mildew can pose a severe health risk to the people living or visiting you in your home.

 A rodent infestation isn't the only reason to remove your existing insulation; still, it is one of the most common and important for the effectiveness of the insulation and maintaining proper indoor air quality.

 We guarantee and warranty all of our work.
-We have worked to build our a reputation of honesty and offering real solutions ahead of generating revenue — which means we have many return customers.
+We have worked to build our reputation of honesty and offering real solutions ahead of generating revenue — which means we have many return customers.
 It's not uncommon for us to walk away from a job because it's not something the customer needs or will benefit from.
 We would rather be upfront and provide all the options instead of the customer being upset that we sold them a service or solution with little impact.

 Did you know that clogged dryer vents are among the leading reasons for home fires?
 This is why you should never leave the house with the dryer running.
 If your clothes are taking multiple cycles to dry, there is a high chance your dryer vent is clogged.